Winchester City F.C.: History

 The 2003–04 season turned out to be extremely successful for the club as they won the league in their first season in it, and capped it with the Wessex League Cup title, as well as beating AFC Sudbury to win the FA Vase.
 However, promotion to the Southern League was denied, as their ground did not meet the criteria set by the league.
 The following season saw the club have more cup success by winning the Hampshire Senior Cup.
 After a further title win in 2005–06 the club were admitted to the Southern League's new Division One South & West.
 In the 2008–09 season the team finished 20th after a last day win at Windsor & Eton, but after the game were deducted three points for fielding an ineligible player and as a result finished bottom of the table, leaving them facing relegation to the Wessex League.
 The club appealed against the decision with The Football Association but lost their case and were relegated for the 2009–10 season.
-Manager Shaun Brooks left the club in September and former player Stu Hussey took over, but along with his assistant manager and coaches he was sacked after a string of bad results in April 2010, resulting in Winchester appointing Glenn Cockerill as manager.
+Manager Shaun Brooks left the club in September and former player Stu Hussey took over, but along with his assistant manager and coaches he was dismissed after a string of poor results in April 2010, resulting in Winchester appointing Glenn Cockerill as manager.
 Cockerill however left the club and Guy Butters was put in charge.

 On 9 April 2012, Winchester City earned promotion back to the Southern League with four games to spare after a 2–0 win over GE Hamble.
 Butters left Winchester City to further his coaching career with Football League Championship side Brighton & Hove Albion, and the Citizens announced that James Taylor would be taking over as the new manager in October 2012.
 However, City were relegated back to the Wessex Football League Premier Division for the 2013–14 season.
-In 2014, Winchester reached the third qualifying round of the FA Cup for the first time in 59 years, but were beaten 3–2 by Concord Rangers.
+In 2014, Winchester reached the third qualifying round of the FA Cup for the first time in 59 years, but were defeated 3–2 by Concord Rangers.
 The following season Winchester finished 2nd in the Wessex League Premier Division and, after Flackwell Heath turned down the opportunity of promotion from Step 5 to Step 4 of the National League System, were offered the vacant space in the Southern League Division One South & West, which the club accepted.
-The club became famous in July 2018 when French football player Ousmane Dembélé played Football Manager for it.
+The club gained media attention in July 2018 when French football player Ousmane Dembélé played Football Manager for it.